Who we are

-A Deed of Covenant between the charity and the insurance society instructs CSIS to pay us its annual trading surplus.
+A Deed of Covenant between the charity and the insurance society binds CSIS to donate to us its annual trading surplus.
 This gives us the funds we need to meet our aims – namely ‘the relief of need, hardship and distress among serving, former and retired civil and public servants and their dependants’.

 Additionally, the Trustees make a small number of discretionary annual grants direct to the spouses of deceased CSIS policyholders.
 The heritage of this grant-giving can be traced back to 1906, when a benevolent fund was established to help the widows and orphans of civil servants who had purchased CSIS insurance policies.
 See Get the right help

 To find out more about the people and organisations we support today, the history of the charity, our trustees and our finances, click on the relevant pages in the ‘More about us’ section in the menu above.

 CSIS is an award-winning not-for-profit insurance intermediary, authorised and regulated by the Financial Conduct Authority (FCA).
 It markets good quality, competitively priced insurance products exclusively to civil and public servants, which it has done for more than 125 years.
 To find out more about CSIS click here.